OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

 Authentication Agent
 =====================

-Integrated OpenNebula **SSH Authentication Agent** service is automatically started on the Front-end by implicit dependencies of OpenNebula.
-During the start, it imports the default SSH private keys of ``oneadmin`` user from directory ``/var/lib/one/.ssh/`` on the Front-end and securely delegates them to the hypervisor Nodes for the OpenNebula driver operations which need to make connections between the Hosts or back to the Front-end.
-Authentication Agent must be started before or with the OpenNebula.
+OpenNebula's integrated **SSH Authentication Agent** service is automatically started on the Front-end by implicit dependencies of OpenNebula.
+During startup, it imports the default SSH private keys of ``oneadmin`` user from the directory ``/var/lib/one/.ssh/`` on the Front-end, and securely delegates them to the hypervisor Nodes for the OpenNebula driver operations which need to make connections between the Hosts or back to the Front-end.
+Authentication Agent must be started before or with OpenNebula.

 .. important::

-    OpenNebula SSH Authentication Agent service is started and used by default, but **it's not mandatory**.
-It can be disabled if cross hosts connections are enabled by any other method (e.g., by distributing private keys on all Hosts or if you already use own authentication agent).
+    OpenNebula's SSH Authentication Agent service is started and used by default, but **it's not mandatory**.
+It can be disabled if cross host connections are enabled by any other method (e.g., by distributing private keys on all Hosts or if you already use your own authentication agent).

 Service Management
 ------------------

-SSH Authentication Agent is managed by service ``opennebula-ssh-agent.service`` running on your Front-end.
+SSH Authentication Agent is managed by the service ``opennebula-ssh-agent.service`` running on your Front-end.
 You can use common service management commands of your operating system to control the service state.

-To stop, start, or restart service use following commands:
+To stop, start, or restart the service use the following commands:

 .. prompt:: bash # auto